varszegig/ep3-bs/README.md

 ## Version

-The current version is 1.17.1 from March, 2023.
+The current version is 1.17.2 from April, 2023.

+Version 1.17.2
+Bugfixes:
+1) Faulty overlay group created by events
+2) Not pissible payment by bills, if no prescription.

 Version 1.17.1
 Bugfixes: